Koonix/windcontrol/README.md

-# Windcontrol
+# windcontrol

 ## Introduction

-A Simple linux fan control shell script, made with **simplicity & sucklessness™** in mind.
+Simple linux fan control shell script, made with **simplicity & sucklessness™** in mind.

 It's main selling point is that it doesn't ramp up/down the fans with momentary